 Residence permit to move to a spouse, registered partner or cohabiting partner in Sweden

-If you are a citizen of a non-EU country and want to move to a family member in Sweden, you require a residence permit.
-You can be granted a residence permit if you are married to, have entered into a partnership with, or are the cohabiting partner of someone in Sweden.
-The family member in Sweden must be a Swedish citizen or have a permanent residence permit.
+If you are a citizen of a country outside the EU and want to move to a family member in Sweden, you will need a residence permit.
+You may be granted a residence permit if you are married, have entered into a partnership, or have been cohabiting with someone who now lives in Sweden.

 Spouses, registered partners or cohabiting partners

-You are entitled to receive a residence permit if you are married to, have entered into a registered partnership with, or are the cohabiting partner of someone who lives in Sweden.
+You may be granted a residence permit if you are married, have entered into a registered partnership, or have been cohabiting with someone who now lives in Sweden.

 If you are an EU citizen and want to move to a family member who is also an EU citizen, you may have right of residence.
 Then you do not need a residence permit.